8 June 2022

 Another issue with the white screen of death error is that it may only affect a part of your website.

-For example, you might only see a white screen of death inside the WordPress admin area, but everything else appears to be fine.
+For example, you might only see a white page inside the WordPress admin area, but everything else appears to be fine.
 In other circumstances, you may only see it on a certain post while everything else works well.

-In this post, we’ll look at a few possible ways to fix the WordPress white screen of death error.
+In this article, we’ll look at a few possible ways to fix the WordPress white screen of death error.

-Below are some most common causes of a WordPress white screen of death error:
+Below are some most common causes of a white page/white screen of death error:

 Any of these factors can cause your site or a certain web page to display a blank white screen, as shown in the image below.